bctix/LC-FPSCounter/README.md

 a simple fps counter for lethal company

 # Changelog
+### 1.3.0
+- Added Lethal Config compatability
+- Added more customization to the Persistant Counter.
+    - Change fonts
+    - Custom color picker
+    - Font size

+- Tweaked color changing function

+---
 ### 1.2.0
 - Added `PersistantCounterColor` setting.
     - Changes the color of the counter.
-- `HideCounter` now also hide the Persistant Counter.
+- `HideCounter` now also hides the Persistant Counter.
 - Removed logs.
 - Fixed fps logging when using `PersistantCounter`.